 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as shown in Part Two.
-Then, configure it as shown in Part Three.
-Once all of this is in place, you can then automate the process with plugins.
+Simple … first, set up your WordPress website as described in Part 2.
+Then, get it all configured as described in Part 3.
+After all this is in place, you then automate the content distribution with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …